Dante de Magistris

 He has appeared on The Early Show's Chef on a Shoestring segment.

 Biography

 In his early twenties, de Magistris went to Italy for a year, working in Florence and Bologna.
 He was sous chef at Ristorante Don Alfonso, a Michelin two star restaurant in Sant'Agata sui Due Golfi.
-When he returned to Boston, he had the opportunity to work with or for Lydia Shire, Michael Schlow, Susan Regis and Michela Larson.
+When he returned to Boston, he worked with or for Lydia Shire, Michael Schlow, Susan Regis and Michela Larson.

-While at Don Alfonso, the head chefs went to France and left him in charge.
-That was when the Michelin people came to the restaurant and they awarded it a third star.

 Restaurants

 dante was opened with brothers Filippo and Damian.
 Bon Appétit, in 2006, named it one of the Hot 10 Restaurants of the year.
 It closed in 2020.